qserena/react-aspnet/README.md

 <br/>
 <img src="./Fullstack CRUD.png" alt="Overview design of this app." width="600px"/>
-*Overview of the system.
-The React client calls the .NET API, which calls the database.*
+<i>Overview of the system.
+The React client calls the .NET API, which calls the database.<i/>

 <br/>
 <br/>